-Attorney Goyen has been handling personal injury litigation since 1997 and is a licensed Texas personal injury lawyer.
+Attorney Goyen has been handling personal injury litigation since 1997 and is a licensed Dallas personal injury lawyer.
 We represent clients who need the services of a Dallas car accident attorney.
 Thousands of personal injury lawsuits have been settled by our firm, and our clients have received millions of dollars in payments.
-For our clients, we have aggressive, experienced, and powerful representation.
+We provide aggressive, experienced, and powerful representation for our clients.
 You can depend on us to obtain the compensation you are entitled to in your case.
 You don’t have to pay anything until we win!

 ACL KNEE INJURIES AND AUTO ACCIDENTS

 What is an ACL tear?
 An ACL tear is a severe knee injury.
 It’s one of the knee’s four big ligaments.
 It runs diagonally down the middle of the knee, preventing the upper and lower legs from colliding (keeping the lower leg from sliding out from the femur).
 It also gives the knee rotational stability.

 Is it possible for an ACL tear to occur as a result of a car accident?
 Yes, indeed.
 Without a doubt.
 ACL tears are caused by a sudden extreme twisting or hyper-extending of the leg/knee during an auto accident.
 A sprain, strain, or broken ACL is the most common knee injury sustained in a car accident.
 Do not let an insurance adjuster tell you that it cannot happen.

 Sports accidents, trauma, car crashes, falls, rough landings, abrupt changes in direction, stiff-legged landings, knee rotating on landing, planting your foot into the ground very hard when cutting to the opposite direction, landing flat on your heels, all of these things can cause an ACL injury.